yulondawyatt/unit-fundamentals/arrays/readme.md

 // I take out my hair clip.
 I clean it and carefully put it back.
 // I take out my kitten food.
 I clean it and carefully put it back.
 // I take out my coin pouch.
 I clean it and carefully put it back.
-// I take out my clowder of fierce kittens.
+// I take out my fierce kitten.
 I clean it and carefully put it back.
 ```

 You can also iterate with a different number of steps: